If you thought you couldn’t make fudgy brownies without a box mix…you were wrong. This recipe is chock full of tips to make homemade brownies fudgy!

 - Sprinkle coarse sea salt over the top, and serve brownies warm, preferably with a generous dollop of vanilla ice cream.

-Like this recipe?
+Like this recipe for fudgy homemade brownies?
 Please rate it and leave a comment, and sign up for my email list to receive my recipes straight to your inbox every time I post!